Table of Contents Show

 Proper gear and equipment like boots and helmets should be carried before starting with the caves’ hike.
 Pieces of equipment such as ropes will be needed to climb glaciers and firm boots and give proper support.

-Headlamps are also important when moving through the caves.
-The name itself says Alaska “ice” caves, so I don’t think I have to brief you much about the clothing, do I?
-You can also see large chunks of glaciers floating around but not accessible due to their dangers.
+Headlamps are also important when moving through the caves, here, you can also see large chunks of glaciers floating around but not accessible due to their dangers.